evanwills/ardBot/README.md

 incrementManager are used in all other objects as a way of getting dynamic change for various values without having to worry the client object about what's going on.
 They are also the only object that will be used in both the emulator and the physical whirliDoodle robot/machine.

 ## incrementManager
 The incrementManager handles stuff like changing the rate of rotation or expanding/contracting the radius.
-They have multiple modes of operation including:
+They have multiple modes of operation.

 There are three implementations of incrementManager:

 1.	__fixed__: always gives out the same output value.
-2.	__decaying__: where the output value is multiplied by a decimal (normally between 0 & 1 but could be outside this range)
+2.	__decay__: where the output value is multiplied by a decimal (normally between 0 & 1 but could be outside this range)
-3.	__oscillate__: the output value oscelates between a minimum and maximum value.
+3.	__ease__: (_Not yet implemented_) output value oscillates between a minimum and maximum value
+	*	as it moves from the mid-point to a limit, the steps get smaller and
+	*	as it moves from the limit to the mid-point, the steps get larger.

-### incrementManagerOscillate
+### Cumulative
-Oscillate has two additional modes that can be set at runtime:
-*	cumulative i.e. the increment is accumulated and the accumulated value is returned
-*	oscillate/reset
-	*	Oscillate: either the step or the cumulative value gets bigger and smaller within a min/max range
-	*	Reset: when step or cumulative value reach the max, their value is reset to the min value
+Each implementation has three additional _Cumulative_ modes:

+1.	__infinite__: output accumulates infinitely
+2.	__reset__: when output reaches maximum, it's reset to minimum
+3.	__oscillate__: when output reaches limit, the step value is reversed so the output moves towards the opposite limit.

 ## circleInterface